s-weigand/setup-conda/README.md

 This action adds the [`conda`](https://conda.io/projects/conda/en/latest/user-guide/tasks/index.html) command from the on the worker preinstalled miniconda version to the known shell commands.

-:warning:
-The usage directly from master (`s-weigand/setup-conda@master`) was be deprecated on 2020-10-01, use tagged versions instead (i.e. `s-weigand/setup-conda@v1`).
-This is to ensure that breaking changes in this action, won't break users workflows.

 ## Inputs

 | Name             | Requirement | Default     | Description                                                                                                                                                          |